 The dose of AstraZeneca COVID-19 vaccine is 0.5ml.
-The vaccine should be administered contains 8 to 10 doses of vaccine, and is a colourless to slightly yellow, clear to slightly opaque liquid.
+The vaccine should be administered intramuscularly.
+The schedule will be one dose, at 10 weeks (+/- 2weeks) from community prime COVID-19 vaccine dose.
+The AstraZeneca vaccine is supplied in packs of 10 vials.
+Each vial contains 8 to 10 doses of vaccine, and is a colourless to slightly yellow, clear to slightly opaque liquid.
 Each dose is prepared by withdrawing 0.5 mL from a vial in a sterile 1 mL or equivalent syringe.